TBD54566975/incubation-wallet-rendering/README.md

 You can find the [initial forum proposal](https://forums.tbd.website/t/incubator-proposal-shared-js-components/214/22) along with the [initial requirements document](./docs/proposal.md)

+## What's the point of this project?

+The wallet rendering specs is intended to standardize rendering suggestions to wallets from different providers.
+It helps renders stay consistent across ecosystems.

+Imagine if you wanted to make sure that the profile always appeared on the "top left" of a credential render.
+The specifications would help guide the render.

 ## Architecture and Models

 You can find the architecture [here](./docs/architecture.md).